Tuesdays and Thursdays, 2-3:15 p.m.

 Students who are less than 3 points below the minimum grade needed for their program (such as an undergraduate biology major with 67 to 69.9 points) will be given the opportunity to take an incomplete grade and complete an extra credit project.
 This project will be a lot of work, such as writing a 15-page term paper on a topic of my choice.
 Upon satisfactory completion of the project, you'll get the minimum grade needed for your program (such as C- for undergraduate biology majors).
 There will be no other extra credit.

 Attendance: You are not required to attend the lectures, but I don't think you'll be able to do very well on the exam if you skip them.
 Because all the material on the exams will come from the lectures (there is no textbook), I recommend getting the lecture notes from someone else if you have to miss a class.
 In the second half of the semester, you will lose participation points for unexcused absences.
-If you miss a class during the second half of the semester, write a note on the next critique you turn in, explaining the reason for your absence.
-Do not just e-mail me to tell me why you were absent, write a note on your next critique as well.
+If you miss a class during the second half of the semester, write a note on the next critique you turn in, explaining the reason for your absence; if it is reasonable, you will not lose the participation points.
+Do not e-mail me to tell me why you were absent, you must write a note on your next critique (so I have it in front of me when I'm entering grades).

 Office hours: I will not have formal office hours; if you'd like to talk to me, feel free to call me, e-mail me, or drop by.
 I'm generally at my office on Tuesdays and Thursdays.
 On other days I'm working at home and can be reached by e-mail.